8 Days

 Au revoir, Périgord Noir, and the unforgettable Dordogne!

-After a final breakfast, we transfer back to Sarlat, where you can catch a train to Bordeaux.
+After a final breakfast, you transfer back to Sarlat, where you can catch a train to Bordeaux.

 Take one last look at the breathtaking landscapes and charming villages, carrying with you memories of an incredible journey through history, culture, and natural beauty.